apjanke/omz-wiki/README.md

 # omz-wiki

-This is my quasi-fork of robbyrussel/oh-my-zsh's wiki.
+This is my quasi-fork of the [robbyrussel/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) wiki.

 There is no code in this repo.
 It exists only to provide a place for hosting the GitHub wiki for it.